Siwa Oasis: History

 The ancient fortress of Siwa, known as the Shali Ghadi (Shali being the name of the town, and Ghadi meaning "remote"), was built on natural rock (an inselberg) and made of kershif (salt and mud-brick) and palm logs.
 After it was damaged by three days of heavy rains in 1926 it was abandoned for similar unreinforced construction housing on the plain surrounding it, and in some cases those, in turn, have been replaced by more modern cinder block and sheet metal roof buildings.
-Only one building in the Shali complex has been repaired and is in use, a mosque.
+Only one building in the Shali complex, a mosque, has been repaired and is in use.
 Gradually eroded by infrequent rains and slowly collapsing, the Shali remains a prominent feature, towering five stories above the modern town and lit at night by floodlights.
 It is most easily approached from its southwest side, south of the end of the paved road which curves around from the north side of the Shali.
-Several uneven pedestrian streets lead from the southwest end of the Shali into it, and the ground is rent in places by deep cracks.
+Several uneven pedestrian streets lead from the southwest end of the Shali into it, and the ground is split in places by deep cracks.
 Many of the unreinforced kershif buildings bordering the streets of the Shali are also split by large cracks, or they are partially collapsed.

 Other local historic sites of interest include the remains of the oracle temple; the Gebel al Mawta (the Mountain of the Dead), a Roman-era necropolis featuring dozens of rock-cut tombs; and "Cleopatra's Bath", an antique natural spring.
 The fragmentary remains of the oracle temple, with some inscriptions dating from the 4th century BCE, lie within the ruins of Aghurmi.
-The revelations of the oracle fell into disrepute under the Roman occupation of Egypt.
+The revelations of the oracle fell into disrepute under the Roman rule over Egypt.

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh), as the rest of Egypt.
+The area might experience temperatures above 40 C as early as March due to the extreme heat burst brought by the Khamsin wind.
+The highest temperature ever recorded occurred on June 13, 1965 with a value of 48.2 C.